he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/hazard/Falling Portcullis.md

 **Critical Success** The creature dodges aside into an adjacent square (the player chooses which square they end up in).
 **Success** As critical success, but the creature takes a glancing blow from the falling portcullis and takes 2d8 bludgeoning damage.
 **Failure** As critical success, but the creature takes a solid blow from the falling portcullis and takes 4d8+18 bludgeoning damage.
-**Critical Failure** The portcullis lands squarely on the creature, inflicting 6d8+18 piercing damage and [[Immobilized]] them.
+**Critical Failure** The portcullis lands squarely on the creature, inflicting 6d8+18 piercing damage and [[DATABASE/condition/Immobilized|immobilizing]] them.
 A Medium or smaller creature is also knocked prone.